 - Stay organized.
 A world of chaos can lead to chaotic behavior.
 Organize information for easy access.
 Keep a calendar handy and don’t overschedule, leaving no time for the unexpected (which can always be expected) or for thought and reflection.
 A good chief executive also maintains an uncluttered mind, taking the time to record appointments, phone numbers, ideas, and prospective contacts and filing them in a workable system.
 This way there is space in the executive’s head to welcome the wisdom the board has to offer.

 - Ask questions.
 Remember the wonder the world held when we were in our youth?
 How did the world begin?
 Do clouds have babies?
 These rich questions challenged the wisdom of our parents.
 Our job journey and our life journey are to gain wisdom through our experiences and the experiences of others.
-The chief executive who fails to ask rich questions that tap the wisdom of the board will fail to bring the value to the organization that he or she is charged with delivering as a leader.
+The chief executive who fails to ask rich questions that tap the wisdom of the board will fail to bring the value to the organization that they are charged with delivering as a leader.

 - Listen.
 The chief executive who gives the board member full and active attention is the leader who knows the value of building productive relationships.
 Interrupting, checking a mobile device, or answering the telephone are signs that a chief executive is distracted and lacks the self-control to seize the moment and the value it offers.